On This Page:

 This page explains how students gain access to a course in Moodle.

-Note: There may be up to a 1 hour delay between when a student registers for a course in SPIRE and when that student appears in the Moodle roster.
+Note: There may be up to a one hour delay between when a student registers for a course in SPIRE and when that student appears in the Moodle roster.

 To access a course in Moodle, 5-College students must: